|TABLE OF CONTENTS|

 Foreclosure land, defined as exhausted land and property tied to unpaid debts or unkept structures, can save you quite a bit as a commercial buyer.

-However, as the majority of foreclosed properties are found in the residential real estate market, commercial distressed land parcels can be hard to find.
+However, as the majority of foreclosed properties are found in the residential real estate market, finding commercial pre foreclosures and foreclosed land parcels can be hard to find.

 In this post, we breakdown the best resources for finding foreclosure land for sale, as well as touch on how you get ahead of the curve and find selling owners in pre foreclosure using Reonomy.